asifulhaque087/kaj-bazar/README.md

 This is a scalable freelance marketplace build with microservices architecture, real-time communication and database per service polyglot persistence pattern.

 This application is in development.
-Its going to include many features.
-Till now my fouces on building Minimum Viable Product **(MVP)**.
-Below All the
+It has already included all the features listed in [Done Stories](#done-stories).
+But soon Its going to have all features listed in [All Stories](#all-stories) 🚀.

 ## Table Of Content